I was born on 26 May

 Through a Scholarship, I won a place at the Royal College of Art (RCA) 1948-51 after submission of my portfolio and felt very honoured as there were only 10 places per year in the sculpture school.
 At that time the RCA was headed by Professor Robin Darwin – Great Nephew of Sir Charles Darwin.
 Professor Frank Dobson was in charge of the sculpture school and I admired him greatly.

 My knowledge of sculpture was exhilarated by visits to the British Museum and actually handling very early Cycladic terracotta figures, simple and direct.
 It was an inspiring experience I could never forget.

 I continued my studies in the British Museum while at the Royal College of Art (1948-51), where I became interested in European contemporary work in sculpture and painting, in addition to the emerging English metal sculpture.

-Graduating from the Royal College in 1951, I started experimenting in linear drawing using steel and iron and moving freely between figurative and non-figurative.
+Graduating from the Royal College in 1951, I started experimenting in linear drawing moving freely between figurative and non-figurative.
 Figures enclosed within structures or emerging from assemblances, reflect the human predicament both playful and threatening.